 The Truth Behind Accidents Involving Motorcyclists

 The fact that motorcyclists face so many accidents every year is a cause for alarm.
 As previously mentioned, 2/3 of motorcycle accidents are caused by passenger vehicles.
-This number of accidents means at least 66% of all motorcycle accidents are caused by other motorists.
+This number of accidents means other motorists cause at least 66% of all motorcycle accidents.